Papurudoragon/bountyforone/README.md

-  -vs, --vulnscan       basic vuln scan on url or list of domains -sp, --spider         basic spider on url or list of domains -as, --asn            grab asn information for url or list of domains
+  -vs, --vulnscan       basic vuln scan on url or list of domains -sp, --spider         basic spider on url or list of domains -as, --asn            grab asn information for url or list of domains -o, --output          specify output directory and file[required](.txt) - xlsx will pull data from this file.
   ```

 example usage:
-  **This example extracts technology stack and ports from the specified file**
+  **This example extracts technology stack from the specified file**
   ```
-  python3 bountyforone.py -l example.txt -td -p
+  python3 bountyforone.py -l example.txt -td -o
   ```